ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ## Open Issues

 -   Should the interactive sort mode default to None or Multiple?
+-   Property naming: `sortMode` vs `interactiveSortMode`, `sortingDisabled` vs `interactiveSortingDisabled`
 -   Do we need to support a cancelable event for sorting?
     -   Current proposal is to not have a cancelable event, and the event only fires for interactive sort changes, not programmatic changes to sortIndex/sortDirection
--   Need to clarify a few more interactive sorting behaviors ([see GitHub comment](https://github.com/ni/nimble/issues/885#issuecomment-1498266347))
 -   If the column headers are clickable (for sorting) but not focusable, Firefox shows an accessibility warning ("Clickable elements must be focusable and should have interactive semantics.").
 Should we make the header elements focusable, when interactive sorting is allowed?
+If so, do we need to set a different `role` on the header (or on an element inside the header)
     -   Listed here for visibility with the interactive sorting discussion, however this is captured in [#1151](https://github.com/ni/nimble/issues/1151), so it won't block the interactive sorting work.